GSA/digitalgov.gov/content/authors/angela-smithers/_index.md

 # slug — the specific user-id for an author.
 slug: angela-smithers
-display_name: "Angela Y Smithers"
+display_name: "Angela Y. Smithers"
-first_name: "Angela Y"
+first_name: "Angela"
 last_name: "Smithers"

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org